filakhtov/gentoo-use-docs/net-misc/rsync.md

 This flag should normally be disabled, unless there is an explicit need to connect to the rsync daemon over SSL.

-### static
-Append a `-static` option to the `LDFLAGS` variable for the duration of a build.
-This will build and install statically linked `rsync` binary.

-This flag should normally be disabled, unless there is an explicit need for a static binary.

 ### stunnel
 Execute a `make install-ssl-client` and a `make install-ssl-daemon` commands during a build.
 Install a `rsync-ssl` and a `stunnel-rsync` scripts.
 Allow tunneling rsync traffic via TLS encrypted connection using stunnel.